shimmercat/second-transfer/README.md

 Supported platforms
 -------------------

-At the moment, we only support Linux.
-But there are plans to support other platforms.
+At the moment, we  support both Linux and Mac OS X. We haven't tested the library in Windows, but off the top of my head I can not think on any too Unix specific thing that we are using.

 Building and installing
 -----------------------

 The preferred method of installing SecondTransfer is through [Stack](https://github.com/commercialhaskell/stack).
-SecondTransfer embeds [Botan](http://botan.randombit.net/) for its TLS layer.
+SecondTransfer uses [Botan](http://botan.randombit.net/) for its TLS layer, but the default build disables the library to play nice with Stack's build servers.
-Therefore, a modern C++ compiler (e.g., g++ 4.8) should be available at compile time.

-We used OpenSSL in the past
-and there is a possibility of supporting it again in the future.
+Enable it by installing Botan in your preferred location, switching on the flag `enable-botan` (you can do that in your stack.yaml file) and adjusting the necessary include directories (through `extra-include-dirs` and `extra-lib-dirs`, also in stack.yaml).

+We use a extensible TLS mechanism, so if you would rather use a recent version of OpenSSL, look for the typeclass `TLSContext` and implement it.

 Running the tests
 -----------------

 There are two sets of tests: normal Haskell tests and a custom test suite called Suite 1 that requires Stack, Python 3.4+, Redis running in localhost/standard port with DB 3 erasable, and Numpy.
 To run Suite 1, SecondTransfer should be compiled with the "Monitoring" flag enabled.

 Example
 -------